Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 Let me explain…

-Amazon’s logic, or algorithm, for what products it decides to have show up at the top of Amazon product search results is called A9 and ultimately boils down to asking this question;
+Amazon’s logic, or algorithm, for what products it decides to have show up at the top of Amazon product search results is called A10 and ultimately boils down to asking this question;

-Amazon evaluates your product listing on a multitude of factors that I’ll be covering later to predict if your listing will sell, if they think it will, then they will show it higher.
+Amazon evaluates your seller account and product listing on a multitude of factors to predict if your listing will sell, if they think it will, then they will show it higher for search queries.

-Here are a few items that the Amazon a9 Algorithm looks at to determine if the product will sell or not:
+Here are a few items that the Amazon A10 Algorithm looks at to determine if the product will sell or not:

 Unlike Google, who goes to great lengths to keep the ranking factors they use to decide who shows up at the top of their search results a secret, Amazon doesn’t subscribe to their same ideology.

 They’ll flat out tell you some of their ranking factors.
-Just browse their the Amazon Services Seller Education pages.
-As you click through, you will eventually uncover some.
+Just browse the Amazon Services Seller Education pages.

 Similar to Google Rank Brain or any of the other names algorithm’s have been given, Amazon has put a name to the logic of how it determines how high a product will show up in its search results.